Cisplatin/Grandmaster/README.md

 - Ability to load/save games in .PGN format
 - Ability to load/save players (with ELO rating)
 - Ability to promote pawns
+- Automatic stalemate if 40 moves with no capture are made
 - ELO scoring for players
 - Artificial intelligence to play against
 - Graphical interface